MDzkM/profile/src/posts/2020-06-07-usb-pcap-writeup/index.md

 ...
 ```

-Then, you'd want to convert it into a txt and strip any trailing data (if there's any) by running this command in the terminal.
+Then, you'd want to convert it into a txt file and strip any trailing data (if there's any) by running this command in the terminal.

 ```bash
 cat [IN_FILE].csv | cut -d "," -f 1 | cut -d "\"" -f 2 | grep -vE [FIELD_NAME] > [OUT_FILE].txt